Town of Yarmouth Accessibility Map

 Hi, just to help out about Huntington St. The lower section is shown to have an accessible sidewalk before Brunswick St. This is not accurate as there are two spots where the sidewalk ,to accommodate the driveways, are so slanted that they could pose a hazard for wheelchairs.
 The same sidewalk spots are also not safe for able bodied people when there are wet leaves in the fall and ice in the winter.Not a fault of the owners,but a clear error of engineering when the sidewalk was created.The entire street should carefully be viewed to determine safety for walkers,as the upper section is one of the most dangerous streets in winter.
 Great idea to involve the youth to participate in this map.

-Stephanie Eldridge asked almost 1 year ago
+Stephanie Eldridge asked over 1 year ago

 Thank you for your input!
 We will pass this information on to the appropriate town department for consideration.